raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/iterables.md

 This "fat object" style springs from a misunderstanding: When we say a collection should know how to perform a map over itself, we don't need for the collection to handle every single detail.
 That would be like saying that when we ask a bank teller for some cash, they personally print every bank note.

+### implementing methods with iteration

 Object-oriented collections should definitely have methods for mapping, reducing, filtering, and finding.
 And they should know how to accomplish the desired result, but they should do so by delegating as much of the work as possible to operations like `mapIterableWith`.

 Composing an iterable with a `mapIterable` method cleaves the responsibility for knowing how to map from the fiddly bits of how a linked list differs from a stack.
-And if we want to create convenience methods, we can reuse common pieces:
+And if we want to create convenience methods, we can reuse common pieces.

+Here is `LazyCollection`, a mixin we can use with any ordered collection that is also an iterable:

 {:lang="js"}
 ~~~~~~~~